sktomor/africa-internet-measurements/README.md

 ++++++++++++++<br>
 Interested?
 Please feel free to contribute to the project and reach out on email: sarahk(at)mozillafoundation(dot)org or skiden(at)gmail(dot)com.

 Looking forward to engaging with you and to your contribution/ideas to make this project even better.
+Let's make the Internet better one measurement at a time.

 Welcome! 🎉🎊